zumepro/tultemplate2/README.md

 - `GNU Make` for Makefiles
 - Typst command (`typst` on Snap / `typst` package on Arch-based repos - AUR not required)
 - `zip` if you want to make packed builds (perhaps for the on-line editor)

+or

+- Nix (use `nix develop` to enter the development shell and you can skip dependency installation)

 ### Building your own thesis